IMPORTANT PLEASE READ BEFORE PRINTING

 This print already has all the support material ready to go, DO NOT add SUPPORT MATERIAL.

-the support material that i already added to the file has tapered ends and easily breaks off, however be very careful removing, especially around the head and hair.
+the support material that i already added to the file has tapered ends and easily breaks off, however be very careful removing.

 Print with AT LEAST 30% infill and be careful removing supports, there are many fragile features.